abytech1/from_local/readme.txt

 8. create repository 'from_local' in github
 9. copy the ssh key for that git repository
 10. Run the command : git remote add origin git@github.com:git_user_name/from_local.git

+this is done sothat local git knows to which remote repository in the github we need to push the code

+11. now if we do 'git push' it wont work

+12. we can use the command git push origin master

+this command we explicitly mention, we want to push the changes to the master branch of the origin

+13. to use the short form of the command(git push origin master) we can run the below command git push --set-upstream origin master